 Gross Domestic Product, pre- and post-pandemic

-Looking at recent economic performance as measured by Gross Domestic Product.
+Recent economic performance as measured by Gross Domestic Product, before and after the pandemic.

 In the United States, the Bureau of Economic Analysis( BEA), a division of the United States Department of Commerce measures GDP.
 In brief, BEA says gross domestic product, or value added, is the value of the goods and services produced by the nation’s economy.
 (2)Gross domestic product (GDP), or value added, is the value of the goods and services produced by the nation’s economy less the value of the goods and services used up in production.
 GDP is also equal to the sum of personal consumption expenditures, gross private domestic investment, net exports of goods and services, and government consumption expenditures and gross investment.
 BEA publishes quarterly GDP data and calculates real GDP to reflect the added value after adjusting for changes in price levels caused by inflation.
 Additionally, BEA makes seasonal adjustments and presents the figures at an annual rate.